top of page

 ACBDD-Color-Bar.jpg

-Direct Support Professionals (DSPs) are the people who work with and support people with developmental disabilities and help those they work with to achieve their dreams and meet their needs.
+Direct Support Professionals (DSPs) support people with developmental disabilities and help those they work with to achieve their dreams and meet their needs.
 Someone can become a DSP by being hired by an Agency Provider or by becoming a certified Independent Provider with DODD.

 DSPs provide supports in many different ways and in many different settings.
 This could look like helping someone to learn a new job, supporting them in their home with cleaning and meals, or even helping someone to get to doctor’s appointments, haircuts, or community events.

-If interested in becoming a provider or are already a certified provider and are interested in being a part of serving Allen County, please contact Karen McCullough at 419-221-1385.
+If interested in becoming a provider or are already a certified provider and are interested in serving residents of Allen County, please contact Ashtyn Kill at 419-221-1385.

 Support for Providers